PoutineSyropErable/config_nvim/readme.md

 go install github.com/hyprland-community/hyprls/cmd/hyprls@latest

 ```

+---

 On MacOS:
+Note: I don't have a mac, so it might not work perfectly, in which case we'll need to go and find out which package manager gives them

 ```
-# Install core LSPs and dependencies
+# Install system packages, Core LSP and dependencies
 brew install clang-format rust-analyzer ruby npm node prettier \
 python@3.11 lua-language-server \
 bash-language-server jdtls go